Southern Levant: Archaeological findings

 The archaeology of the southern Levant is generally conceived as a series of phases or stages in human cultural and evolutionary development based, for the most part, on tool technology for early pre-historic, proto-historic and early historic periods.
 Later phases are generally associated with historical periods and are named accordingly.
 While there is no single, accepted sequence that all archaeologists agree upon, the basic conventions indicate a number of Stone Ages, followed by a Copper/Stone Age, in turn followed by a Bronze Age.
 The names given to them, derived from the Greek, are also used widely for other regions.
-The different ages in turn are often divided up into sequential or sometimes parallel chrono-cultural facies, sometimes called “cultures” or “periods”.
+The different ages in turn are often divided up into sequential or sometimes parallel chrono-cultural facies, sometimes called "cultures" or "periods".
 Sometimes their names are derived from European prehistory, at other times from local sites, often where they were first discovered.

 Archaeologically, it is among the most extensively excavated regions in the world.

 Pre-history and Stone Age

 The Southern Levant is amongst the oldest inhabited parts of Eurasia, being on one of three plausible routes by which early hominins could have dispersed out of Africa (along with the Bab al Mandab and the Strait of Gibraltar).
-Homo erectus left Africa and became the first hominin species to colonise Europe and Asia approximately two million years ago, probably via the Southern Levant.
+Homo erectus left Africa and became the first hominin species to colonise Europe and Asia approximately two million years ago, probably through the Southern Levant.
 During this phase of the Pleistocene epoch the region was wetter and greener, allowing H. erectus to find places with fresh water as it followed other African animals that were dispersing out of Africa at the same time.
 One such location was 'Ubeidiya, on the southern shore of the Sea of Galilee, where some of the oldest hominin remains in Eurasia have been discovered, dating to between 1.2 million and 1.5 million years ago.

 Several Stone Ages, when stone tools prevailed and make up the bulk of artifacts, are followed by periods when other technologies came into use.
 They lent their names to the different periods.
 The basic framework for the southern Levant is, as follows: Paleolithic or Old Stone Age is often divided up into phases called, from early-to-late: Lower Paleolithic, Middle Paleolithic and Upper Paleolithic.
 An Epipaleolithic (latest Paleolithic) period, also known as Mesolithic (transition to Neolithic) follows and is, in turn succeeded by a Neolithic (New Stone Age).

 The following Chalcolithic period includes the first evidence of metallurgy with copper making its appearance.
 However, as stone technology remains prevalent, the name, Chalcolithic (Copper/Stone) age combines the two.